Gas excitation of post-starburst galaxies at 0.6 < z < 1.3: Introduction

+In the local Universe, \cite{French2023} constrained the CO Spectral Line Energy Distribution (SLED) of a sample of post-starburst galaxies up to the CO(3–2) transition.
+They found low excitation, consistent with the low HCO$^+$/CO ratios observed in the same galaxies, indicating that low fractions of dense molecular gas relative to the total molecular gas drive the reduced star formation efficiency (SFE) in these systems.
+This sample partially overlaps with that of \cite{Smercina2021}, who analyzed high-resolution CO(2–1) observations and found that the turbulent kinetic pressure of the gas exceeds that of typical star-forming disks, resembling instead the conditions in local interacting galaxies such as the Antennae.
+They suggest that this turbulence prevents the gas from collapsing, further contributing to the suppression of star formation.
+Constraining the CO excitation at higher redshift is therefore key to understand whether similar mechanisms drive the low SFE of post-starbursts across redshift.

-This paper is organized as follows: in Section \ref{sec:data} we describe the sample selection and the data set; in Section \ref{sec:analysis} we discuss how we estimated the observables (CO and dust continuum flux) and derived physical properties (molecular gas mass, $R_{52}, R_{53}$ ratios); in Section \ref{sec:results} we present our results also in the context of available literature; in Section \ref{sec:discussion} we discuss the possible mechanisms that keep our galaxies quiescent and the decoupling of molecular gas and dust; finally in Section \ref{sec:conclusions} we conclude and summarize our findings.
+This paper is organized as follows: in Sec. \ref{sec:data} we describe the sample and the data; in Sec. \ref{sec:analysis} we discuss how we estimated the observables and derived physical properties; in Sec. \ref{sec:results} we present our results also in the context of available literature; in Sec. \ref{sec:discussion} we discuss the possible mechanisms that keep our galaxies quiescent and the decoupling of molecular gas and dust; in Sec. \ref{sec:conclusions} we conclude and summarize our findings.
 Throughout the paper we adopt a flat $\Lambda$CDM cosmology with $\Omega_\mathrm{m} = 0.3$, $\Omega_\mathrm{\Lambda} = 0.7$, and $\mathrm{H_0 = 70\, km\, s^{-1}\, Mpc^{-1}}$.
-All magnitudes are AB magnitudes \citep{Oke1974} and we adopt a \cite{Chabrier2003} initial mass function, unless otherwise stated.
+All magnitudes are AB magnitudes \citep{Oke1974} and we adopt a \cite{Chabrier2003} initial mass function.